jameelbrannon/mockportfolio/README.md

 This repository documents a notional, primarily long-oriented portfolio and the fundamental research supporting each position.

+The portfolio is expressed on a $1,000,000 notional basis for analytical clarity and does not represent a real-money portfolio.

 ## Investment Approach

 - Fundamental, research-driven